JulesLscx/DS-Star/README.md

 ### Prerequisites

 - Python 3.9+
-- An API key for Google's Gemini models.
+- An API key for either:
+  - Google's Gemini models (get one at https://makersuite.google.com/app/apikey)
+  - OpenAI models (get one at https://platform.openai.com/api-keys)

 ### Installation